jamesjharper/atlas-scientific-web/README.md

 # Installing from source
 To run from source python 3.7 and pipenv are required.

-1: Pull source code either by downloading as a zip from github, or clone the git repo with,
+Pull source code either by downloading as a zip from github, or clone the git repo with,
 ```
 git clone https://github.com/jamesjharper/atlas-scientific-web.git
+cd atlas-scientific-web
 ```

-2: Insure required packages are installed with,
+Insure required packages are installed with,
 ```
 pipenv install
 ```